gilessmart/giturl/README.md

 # Git URL Generator

-Generates a GitHub or BitBucket website URL for a file or folder that's part of a repo hosted on one of those services.
+Generates a website URL for a file or folder that's part of a repo hosted on GitHub, BitBucket or GitLab.

 ## Usage